 Book a standard room at the InterContinental in New York, Paris, or London, which partner with our luxury travel concierge and you will get a guaranteed room upgrade and free club lounge access.
 This free access has got to be one of the best hotel deals in New York, Paris, and London!

 Unfortunately, there is no InterContinental in Waikiki, so there is no way to snag free Club lounge access here.
 Still, loyalty status can get you in the door, or you can book a room on the executive floor of these hotels to secure club lounge entry.

 Even better, contact our luxury travel concierge and get a quote on any hotel in Waikiki, as we offer extra free benefits like free breakfast, complimentary room upgrade, VIP gifts, and more at no extra cost.

 As an example, booking a stay via our luxury travel concierge will get you the following exclusive free benefits at the Halekulani hotel:

 - Upgrade at the time of booking (subject to availability, valid in select categories only Partial Ocean View upgrade to Ocean View or Ocean View upgrade to Ocean Front)

 - Daily breakfast for up to two in-room guests, at either House Without a Key (buffet breakfast) or Orchids (full American breakfast).
 On Sundays, breakfast will only be offered at House Without a Key

-We offer benefits at many other hotels in Waikiki so don’t hesitate to contact us for a free quote.
+We offer benefits at many other hotels in Waikiki so don’t hesitate to contact our concierge for a free quote.

 I have compiled a list below containing the club lounges available across best luxury hotels in Waikiki.
 I list the ones I consider to be the best at the top.
 I will be reviewing each of these Waikiki hotel club lounges in detail in turn so that you know what you will get if you book a room with club lounge access.